-It is possible for two neighbouring area meetings to appoint the same person as registering officer, as long as both area meetings and the registering officer are content that the workload will not too onerous, and that the registering officer will be able to give full support to all couples, taking into account both time and geography - how far will they need to travel to meet with couples or to attend marriages?
-In these cases, the registering officer will have sets of marriage registers for each area meeting.
+It is possible for two (or more) neighbouring area meetings to appoint the same person as registering officer, as long as each area meeting and the registering officer are content that the workload will not too onerous, and that the registering officer will be able to give full support to all couples, taking into account both time and geography - how far will they need to travel to meet with couples or to attend marriages?
+In these cases, the registering officer will have to take care to report each marriage to the correct area meeting.
+Effectively, as far as the Yearly Meeting and reporting marriages are concerned, the registering officer holds different posts for each area meeting.

-6.2 Appointment of assistant or deputy registering officer
+6.2 Death or incapacity of registering officer